SimonBojesen/Test_Migrations/README.md

 A browser will open where each link will be clicked Check console to see the correct table values that will be printed

+## Cucumber 10 minute tutorial
+How to start cucumber tutorial tests
+* Open a terminal
+* Cd into cucumber\hellocucumber
+Cucumber was not extended into our program